 macOS application

 The BBS engine.
-Runs on your Mac and serves connections over Telnet and HTTPS.
+Runs on your Mac and serves connections over five protocols — Telnet, TelnetS, HTTPS, WebSocket, and SSH.
 Manages users, forums, email, chat channels, file storage, and external programs.
 Comes with a native sysop dashboard for real-time monitoring and administration.

 macOS & iOS application

 The user experience.
 Connect to any Hermes server (or any BBS that speaks Telnet) with a pixel-perfect ANSI terminal.
-When connected to a Hermes 4 server, native features light up: file transfer progress, chat panels, attachment previews, and more.
+When connected to a Hermes 4 server, native features light up: file transfer progress, native mail, chat panels, attachment previews, and more.

 HermesANSI